edegagneOptimizely/optimizelyWeb-Extensions/Viewed Element/README.md

 <img src="../img/opti_logo.png" align="right" alt="Optimizely" width="60" height="60" />

 Extension to push an event or an attribute based on an element being seen in the browser viewport.
+This extension can be configured to push either an event or an attribute.

 <p align="left">
   <img src="../img/viewed_element.png" alt="Viewed element extension" width="750" border="1" style="border: 1px solid grey;" />